mohitsinghs/mohitsingh.in/_content/code/building-a-link-shortner.md

 Since the real benefit of link shortener for businesses was to extract data and analyze traffic from these links.
 I decided to implement that too.
 I was already getting IP and User-Agent.
 All I needed was a user-agent parser and an IP info parser.
 I found [a good parser][ua] for user agents and used [GeoLite2][geolite2] from MaxMind to parse IP info.
 Since every click had info, I decided to implement a worker pool and sent data there for paring and batch ingestion to avoid request slowdowns.

-As I've interacted with almost every popular TimeSeries Database, I picked [Timescale][ts] since it was already PostgreSQL based and was fast enough. [^4].
+I picked [Timescale][ts] since it was already PostgreSQL based and was fast enough. [^4].
 The workers ingested events fine, and I had a good amount of data-points for every single click.

-## Going crazy
+## A crazy idea

 At some point, I thought about generating all IDs beforehand, randomizing them and using that to create links.
 No collisions at all.
 That could be stored in a few GB.

-I had some other crazy ideas, but I avoided them for now.
+## Making it somewhat distributed

+So far, the system worked fine but then I had some new questions &mdash;

+- It was still hard to scale and prone to collisions.
+Can we build a faster but complete collision free system ?
+- Bloom-Filters did a good job, but is it a good generate IDs at request time ?
+- What if I want to scale a specific portion.

+## Breaking into pieces

+After some thinking and punching through walls, I came with a seemingly distributed architecture which had three services &mdash;

+- **Generator** - Generates IDs and pass them to those who request.
+- **Director** - Directs to correct links and passes information to Timescale.
+- **Creator** - Handles creation and other modifications of short links.

+I started implementation of each.

+### Generator

+The one took longer than I expected.
+It further contains several pieces &mdash;

+- **Bucket** - A custom data-structure which contains a two dimensional slice for holding IDs, one for number of buckets and other for capacity and a synchronized map to keep record of bucket states.
+- **Bloom** - A thread-safe wrapper around bloom-filter.
+- **Factory** - The primary pieces which exposes gRPC method to retrieve one bucket full of IDs at time and fills buckets as they get empty

+Now, this service keeps generating IDs as we request more IDs from It.
+This way, we always end up with enough pre-generated IDs with no collisions.

+To scale it, we can make our bloom-filters distributed and use gRPC for its operations, but for now it works well even for generating millions of IDs in my limited testing.

+### Creator

+For this one, most of the old got reused to build this.
+Although, I had to introduce several new pieces to make it horizontally scalable &mdash;

+- **Ingestor** handles batch insertion of created links based on a limited and a timed fallback.
+- **Reserve** keeps a bucket full of IDs and when a bucket gets empty, it calls the generator to request new bucket through gRPC.

+With a request handler combined with this, I fired `wrk` only to find that I had several collisions.
+I suspected that my slice operation on bucket was concurrent causing it to return duplicate IDs.
+A mutex later, it was fixed and then came another issue.
+Several IDs were failing to generate.
+It was easy to spot as the number of failed requests was same as no of requested bucket.
+I added some delay in main request when bucket was requested.
+Now, every request was processed without failure.

+The system was able to create 7-8 Million links during several one minute tests.
+It was a huge improvement over my previous attempt which could only generate around 2-3 Million links in a minute with same resource usage.
+Added benefit with this is that I can scale this service horizontally along with some database replication.

+### Director

+Director was rather simple since it was already independent of rest of the system.
+All I had to do was to decouple it from old code.
+After adding redis as caching layer over postgres I was able to double request handling.
+I excepted better but perhaps running everything on a single system for wasn't a good idea for this test.
+The good part is that this too scales horizontally.

 ## Conclusion

 I named this after **Wormholes**, the imaginary links between two distant points in space.
-This system is still not finished.
-More databases can be supported, and analytics data can be rendered beautifully to make this a production ready and reliable system, but I'm already building something else and will come back to this later.
+The code is [open source](https://github.com/mohitsinghs/wormholes), so you can always have a look.
+I learned a few memory and optimization techniques during this and witnessed my failures multiple times.
+Learning is a continuous process like workout.
+We can never expect to get done either.

+I'm still left with some questions &mdash;

+- Can we deploy it to k8s ?
+- What other ways are there to make this even more fast and reliable ?
+- How Cassandra, Scylla and Druid will perform compared to current database choices ?
+- Should we use tools like Metabase, Superset, Redash etc to visualize, or a custom dashboard with auth will work better ?

 [nanoid]: https://github.com/ai/nanoid
 [fiber]: https://github.com/gofiber/fiber